tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 int = Parser parseInt
 ```

-And here's a generic function we can use to run these parsers:
+And here’s a generic function we can use to run these parsers:

 ```haskell
 -- >>> parse int "123+456"